Functions

 Modifying functions

-Modifying function supports short form with ~
+A modifying function supports a short form using the ~

 and .